SNC-Lavalin Group (TSE:SNC) Price Target Raised to C$44.00

-SNC-Lavalin Group (TSE:SNC) had its price objective increased by research analysts at Canaccord Genuity from C$40.00 to C$44.00 in a research report issued to clients and investors on Monday, BayStreet.CA reports.
-Canaccord Genuity’s price target indicates a potential upside of 37.63% from the company’s previous close.
+SNC-Lavalin Group (TSE:SNC) had its price target raised by equities research analysts at National Bank Financial to C$44.00 in a note issued to investors on Monday, Stock Target Advisor reports.
+The firm currently has an “outperform” rating on the stock.
+National Bank Financial’s price objective points to a potential upside of 33.94% from the stock’s previous close.

-A number of other equities analysts have also commented on the company.
-Scotiabank lifted their price objective on SNC-Lavalin Group from C$39.00 to C$44.00 and gave the stock a “buy” rating in a research note on Monday.
-BMO Capital Markets lifted their price objective on SNC-Lavalin Group from C$24.00 to C$28.00 in a research note on Monday, March 8th.
-National Bank Financial cut their price objective on SNC-Lavalin Group from C$34.50 to C$33.50 and set an “outperform” rating on the stock in a research note on Wednesday, March 10th.
-TD Securities lifted their price objective on SNC-Lavalin Group from C$31.00 to C$33.00 and gave the stock a “buy” rating in a research note on Wednesday, February 10th.
-Finally, Cfra set a C$35.00 price objective on SNC-Lavalin Group in a research note on Monday.
-Ten analysts have rated the stock with a buy rating, SNC-Lavalin Group presently has an average rating of “Buy” and an average target price of C$38.19.
+SNC has been the subject of a number of other reports.
+BMO Capital Markets boosted their price objective on SNC-Lavalin Group from C$28.00 to C$31.00 and gave the company a “na” rating in a research note on Monday.
+Royal Bank of Canada boosted their price objective on SNC-Lavalin Group from C$33.00 to C$40.00 and gave the company an “outperform” rating in a research note on Monday.
+ATB Capital boosted their price objective on SNC-Lavalin Group from C$39.00 to C$42.00 and gave the company an “outperform” rating in a research note on Monday.
+Canaccord Genuity boosted their price objective on SNC-Lavalin Group from C$40.00 to C$44.00 and gave the company a “na” rating in a research note on Monday.
+Finally, CIBC boosted their price objective on SNC-Lavalin Group from C$34.00 to C$40.00 and gave the company an “outperform” rating in a research note on Monday.
+Ten equities research analysts have rated the stock with a buy rating, The stock currently has a consensus rating of “Buy” and an average target price of C$39.00.

-In other SNC-Lavalin Group news, Senior Officer Alexander S. Taylor sold 1,713 shares of the business’s stock in a transaction that occurred on Wednesday, March 17th.
-The stock was sold at an average price of C$29.25, for a total value of C$50,105.25.
-Following the transaction, the insider now directly owns 1,499 shares of the company’s stock, valued at C$43,845.75.
+In other news, Senior Officer Alexander S. Taylor sold 1,713 shares of the stock in a transaction that occurred on Wednesday, March 17th.
+The stock was sold at an average price of C$29.25, for a total transaction of C$50,105.25.
+Following the completion of the transaction, the insider now directly owns 1,499 shares in the company, valued at approximately C$43,845.75.

 SNC-Lavalin Group Inc operates as an integrated professional services and project management company.
 It operates through six segments: Engineering, Design, and Project Management (EDPM); Nuclear; Infrastructure Services; Resources; Infrastructure EPC (Engineering, Procurement, and Construction) Projects; and Capital.